-I search Twitter for keywords and phrases relevant to my content and my target audience.
+I search Twitter for Twitter chats, keywords, phrases relevant to my content and my target audience.
 I then follow, interact with, and help the real people who talk about and ask questions about my topics.

 I used to spend hours on this every day in the early days.
 It’s a great real-time way of getting visitors and spreading the word about your content.
 It helps you establish your name in the field.